What is CSA? Community Supported / Community Shared Agriculture

 How does CSA delivery work in Winnipeg?

-For 2025 we will have a weekly pick-up location in St Boniface, on Tuesdays from 5-6 pm.
+For 2026 we will have a weekly pick-up location in St Boniface (near the St Boniface Golf Course), on Tuesdays from 5-6 pm.
 Please bring your own bags/boxes/coolers to pack your veggies in for taking home.
 We will supply the pick-up address once you register.

 If pick-up in St Boniface doesn't work for you, we also offer home delivery on Tuesday afternoons to the south part of Winnipeg for a small delivery fee.
 Please inquire if you are interested in home delivery.
 For home delivery we drop off your veggies in a pre-arranged secure and shady/cool area (e.g. your porch, your garage, etc).
 You leave out a cooler and ice pack and we leave your veggies in your cooler.